pagotti/dasladen/README.md

 There is others types of tasks to do things like:

 - Compact files into .zip file
+- Extract files from .zip file
 - Upload a file
+- Download a file
 - Execute a Python script
 - Execute a SQL command